DeLighT: Deep and Light-weight Transformer

 \section{Abstract}

-We introduce a very deep and light-weight transformer, \arch, that delivers similar or better performance than transformer-based models with significantly fewer parameters. \arch~more efficiently allocates parameters both (1) within each Transformer block using \dextra, a deep and light-weight transformation and (2) across blocks using block-wise scaling, that allows for shallower and narrower \arch~blocks near the input and wider and deeper \arch~blocks near the output.
+We introduce a deep and light-weight transformer, \arch, that delivers similar or better performance than standard transformer-based models with significantly fewer parameters. \arch~more efficiently allocates parameters both (1) within each Transformer block using the \dextra, a deep and light-weight transformation and (2) across blocks using block-wise scaling, that allows for shallower and narrower \arch~blocks near the input and wider and deeper \arch~blocks near the output.
 Overall, \arch~networks are 2.5 to 4 times deeper than standard transformer models and yet have fewer parameters and operations.
-Experiments on machine translation and language modeling tasks show that \arch~matches the performance of baseline Transformers with significantly fewer parameters.
-On the WMT'14 En-Fr high resource dataset, \arch~requires 1.8 times fewer parameters and 2 times fewer operations and achieves better performance (+0.4 BLEU score) than baseline transformers.
-On the WMT'16 En-Ro low resource dataset, \arch~delivers similar performance with 2.8 times fewer parameters than baseline transformers.
+Experiments on benchmark machine translation and language modeling tasks show that \arch~matches or improves the performance of baseline Transformers with 2 to 3 times fewer parameters on average.